 1. Invoice Processing Time

-According to research conducted by Bob Cohen and Matthew York of Ardent Partners, the average processing time for invoices in 2020 is 8.3 days.
+According to research conducted by Bob Cohen and Matthew York of Ardent Partners, the average processing time for invoices is 8.3 days.
 However, highly efficient teams that leverage the power of automation are able to process invoices three times faster.

 2. The Cost to Process a Single Invoice

-Processing invoices is an expensive procedure, and cutting down on the operational costs is one way to reduce overall costs.
+Processing invoices is an expensive procedure, and cutting down on operational costs is one way to reduce overall costs.
 According to Perry Wiggins, CFO, Secretary & Treasurer of APQC, “the bottom performers are spending $9 or more each time an invoice goes out.
 At the median are the organizations spending a little less than $4 to invoice a customer”.

 These numbers are inclusive of salaries, copying, follow-up, routing, managerial and IT support.
 Of course, companies that process invoices manually have higher costs for invoice processing, and centralized and automated systems typically do better.
 Streamlining the processes cuts down on some of the most time-consuming tasks and lowers costs.